Following A Philosophy of Deep Ecology

 Johann A. Rinkens is an ecological designer and experienced agriculturalist consulting and advising on regenerative land management.
 He is the co-founder of Fields Without Fences, a forest garden farm and permaculture design service, and teaches extensively on the subjects of permaculture design and agroecology.
-His background in anthropology, agrarian land rights, and more than a decade of work in the field as an organic farmer, combine to inform his perspective on integrated, place based, and functional ecological design.
+His background in anthropology, agrarian land rights, and over fifteen years of work in the field as an organic farmer, combine to inform his perspective on integrated, place based, and functional ecological design.
 Approaching landscapes from a restorative perspective, Johann is motivated by the inherent balance of natural systems, and an eagerness to continue to evolve his understanding to reflect that elegance of design.